daeukk/Training-Models/README.md

 # Training Models

 This code trains three different machine learning models—Multilayer Perceptron (MLP), eXtreme Gradient Boosting (XGBoost), and Random Forest (RF)—to predict pH levels based on a dataset of extracted color channel values.
 It also includes visualizations of the prediction results for performance comparison.
-In the final stage, each trained model is converted into TensorFlow Lite (TFLite) format to enable integration into a mobile application.
+Among the three models, only the MLP model was converted into TensorFlow Lite (TFLite) format to enable integration into a mobile application.
+The TFLite conversion is implemented in the mlpv3.py file.

 The table below summarizes the performance results of each model.
 ![Diagram](assets/fig1.png)